viamrobotics/docs/docs/services/navigation/orientation.md

 ## Client side

-You compose "orientation vectors" following the same protocol to specify relative orientations of components when using the [Motion Service](../../services/motion/) and [Frame System](../../services/frame-system/).
+You compose "orientation vectors" following the same protocol to specify relative orientations of components when using the [motion service](/services/motion/) and [frame system](/services/frame-system/).

 An example of an `Orientation` reading or, an orientation vector: